probmods/dippl/chapters/04-factorseq.md

 ### Exposing the intermediate state for HMM and PCFG

-In order to apply the above tricks, decomposing and moving up factors, to more complex models, it helps to put them into a form that explicitly constructs the intermediate states.
+In order to apply the above tricks, decomposing and moving up factors, to more complex models, it helps to put the model into a form that explicitly constructs the intermediate states.
 This version of the HMM is equivalent to the earlier one, but recurses the other way, passing along the partial state sequences:

 ~~~